feedzai/brushable-histogram/README.md

 A function that will receive an array element as argument and that should return the value of the y axis for that element.
 A possible example would be `({amount}) => amount`.

+**Important** currently the histogram only support positive values.

 ### `xAxisFormatter`
 **Type** `Function` **Default** `(value) => String(value)`